imahjoub/vcxproj_generator/README.md

 ## Notes:

-- If you want to regenerate new vcxproj files, you should first close the Visual Studio IDE.
+- If you want to regenerate new vcxproj files, you should first close the project in Visual Studio IDE.
 - The generated project may fail to build due to SDK versions (default 8.1), so I always recommand you to check the SDK version first